 Pipe-Lining of Concrete and Clay Pipes - The District's highest priority for pipe-lining include rehabilitating concrete and clay pipes as they are likely to deteriorate faster than PVC pipes.
-The District has already made efforts to rehabilitate concrete and clay pipes in the sewer collection system (the system) and 13% of the existing system has been rehabilitated.
+The District has already made efforts to rehabilitate concrete and clay pipes in the sewer collection system (the system) and 23% of the existing system has been rehabilitated as of the end of 2022.

-The system is composed of about 412,000 feet of pipe (about 78 miles), of which 33% is clay and 29% is concrete.
+The system is composed of about 412,000 feet of pipe (about 78 miles), of which 73% is clay or concrete.
 The District's internal goal is to rehabilitate 90 percent of all existing clay and concrete pipe with pipe-lining over the next 20 years.
 Based on the pipe inspection results, the District can prioritize which pipelines require rehabilitation first and develop their annual rehabilitation project list.

-Based on this internal rehabilitation goal, the District will budget \$600,000 a year, for the next five years, that can be used for pipe-lining; and then reevaluate our pipe-ling progress and conditions of the concrete and clay pipes.
+Based on this internal rehabilitation goal, the District will budget \$630,000 a year, for the next five years, that can be used for pipe-lining; and then reevaluate our pipe-ling progress and conditions of the concrete and clay pipes.